 A "standard" Design Sprint is conducted over 5 days with a team of people working together on the same activities at the same time.
 There are typically 2-3 collaborative sessions each day and a facilitator guides the team members through each step together live.

-An "asynchronous" Design Sprint involves the same steps, but the activities can be done separately by each person in their own time (with some deadlines).
+An "self-guided" Sprint involves the same steps, but the activities can be done separately by each person in their own time (with some deadlines).

 Instead of a facilitator there are pre-recorded videos explaining each activity clearly.